britishdan/greeting-tdd-tutorial/part-2.md

   }
 }
 ```
 Run the tests.
 They both pass.

+### Refactor
 It's time to refactor!
 Adding the second test introduced code duplication.
 Test code is as important (if not more important) than the production code.
 So let's refactor the test code.
 We only need one `HttpURLConnectionBackend` to manage the connection pool.
 The call to the server is repeated, so we can extract it to a method.